 - A photo in old family album is labelled “School-van, Oak River’ with a horse-drawn boxed-in sleigh (with Oak River lettering just about visible).
 See Oak River sledge ride to school.
-Update: a book on almost-but-not-quite the right area ‘Proudly we speak : a history of the Rural Municipality of Woodworth’ implies that these school sleighs might have canvas sides and contain little wood heaters.
-From Our Roots site.
+Update: a book on almost-but-not-quite the right area ‘Proudly we speak : a history of the Rural Municipality of Woodworth’ implies that these school sleighs might have canvas sides and contain little wood heaters (Our Roots website not active at 2021).
 Further update from comment received: “Those were called school vans, drawn by two horses.
 A wooden box mounted on a sleigh was covered by a heavy canvas top that let in light after sunrise.
 There were benches along two sides and a small wood burning stove about centre on one side.
 Wood was stored under the benches.
 Driver sat at front with reins to horses and was protected from cold by a door with a glass panel in order to see where he was going.”

-- Also picture of men building what looks rather like the United Church featured on the Oak River village web page (but apparently the church was constructed much later than this).
-Oak River is in the Rural Municipality of Blanshard, Manitoba (now part of RM Oakview).
+- Also picture of men building what looks rather like the United Church featured on the Oak River village web page (page now gone, but apparently the church was constructed much later than this anyway).
+Oak River was in the Rural Municipality of Blanshard, Manitoba (now part of RM Oakview).

 - Scans of these photos are on Neals in Canada gallery.

 - RM – Rural Municipality.
 Daly website, Woodworth (Kenton) – RM Wallace-Woodworth from Jan.
 2015.

 - Bradwardine info on Manitoba Historical Society site.